jlalovi/frontend-coding-test/README.md

 - That you have used Typescript, declarative and applying the functional patterns proposed by React.
 - Adhere to SOLID principles, at least those that can be applied in React.
 - Your solution has a clean UI and a nice look & feel.
-- You have provided test coverage.
-- A console clean of errors and warnings.